-There are concerns expressed by businesses over the procedures for the acknowledgement of their expenditures (e.g. acknowledgement of field losses) by the tax administration and lack of capacities of the latter to understand certain technological processes.
-There are numerous reactions from businesses as well as by fiscal experts
+There are concerns expressed by businesses over the procedures for the acknowledgement of their expenditures (e.g. acknowledgement of field losses) by the tax administration and lack of capacities of the latter to understand specific technological processes.
+There are numerous reactions from businesses and fiscal experts concerning the current fragmented fiscal policy that is perceived as an encouragement for informality, while they emphasise the existence of a non-professional tax administration that does not meet the intensity and professionalism required by the reform against informality.

-Even though the general Directorate of Taxation has recently undertaken important steps, such as the application of the Risk Model and organisation of intensive training for the tax administration, we think there is room for changing the approach of the tax administration-business relation.
-The establishment of a bilateral understanding and development would benefit from the first tax inspection to be consultative and in the event of failure to apply the instructions given by the tax administration, the second inspection could lead to the application of tough penalties.
-This would avoid confusion, misinterpretation, and abuses from both parties.
-According to the direct answers to the Survey, corruption of the administration encourages informality and failure to pay taxes.
+Even though the general Directorate of Taxation

+has recently undertaken essential steps, such as the application of the Risk Model and organisation of intensive training for the tax administration, we think there is room for changing the approach of the tax administration-business relation.
+The establishment of a bilateral understanding and development would benefit from the first tax inspection to be consultative, and in the event of failure to apply the instructions given by the tax administration, the second inspection could lead to the application of strict penalties.
+This would avoid confusion, misinterpretation, and abuse from both parties.
+According to the direct answers to the survey, corruption of the administration encourages informality and failure to pay taxes.